-I’m Saleen, a soon-to-be 26-year old graduate student at the University of Georgia.
-I’m working on my master’s degree in journalism, and after that, I’d like to report at a news station, a magazine, or an online news outlet.
+I’m Saleen, a soon-to-be 26-year old reporter based in Norfolk, VA.
+I recently received my master’s degree in journalism from the University of Georgia, and now I’d like to report at a news station, a magazine, or an online news outlet.

 Before getting into the career stuff, I guess I should tell you a little about myself, right?
 Let’s begin.